 Try to keep the scene simple, but add some details to create a mystical atmosphere.
 A minimalist approach is good, but a lonely jar would look a bit boring even with a zombie inside.

-Add some scattered leaves here and there, draw runes on craft paper and use it like a scroll, pour some coloured liquid in a small bottle and call it a potion.
+Add some scattered leaves here and there, draw runes on craft paper and use it like a scroll, pour some colored liquid in a small bottle and call it a potion.
 Make the viewer stay with your image a bit longer.

 I started with two main lab bottles and then moved to the background.
 Then I put a wooden case with potions in the background, added some moss and mushrooms.